isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 - ``max-valid-lifetime`` - specifies the maximum valid lifetime (optional).

+As of Kea 1.9.11, these values may be specified within client classes.

 When the client does not specify lifetimes the default is used.
 When it specifies a lifetime using IAADDR or IAPREFIX sub option with non-zero values, these values are used when they are between configured